 But does it not taste of salt?
 Yes, but not so you would notice too much.
 Just focus on all that extra moistness.

-Is it worth it?
+Is it worth brining a turkey?
 Depends.

-On matters of science and cooking we should always seek the advice of Harold McGee: he recommends that we do not bother with flavouring the brine.
+On matters of science and cooking, we should always seek the advice of Harold McGee: he recommends that we do not bother with flavouring the brine.
 The molecules are too small (relative to salt molecules) to make anything but a superficial difference.
 I should have heeded this advice before I put two bottles of maple syrup in my brine.
-I do recall that nobody said wow, you can really taste the maple syrup!
+(I do recall that nobody said wow, you can really taste the maple syrup!)

 Pros: Moist tender turkey breast.